Micklegate: History

-The road originated as part of a Roman road from Tadcaster to York, which ran through a civilian settlement in the Micklegate and Bishophill area, in the direction of the fortress on the other bank of the Ouse.
+The street originated as part of a Roman road from Tadcaster to York, which ran through a civilian settlement in the Micklegate and Bishophill area, in the direction of the fortress on the other bank of the Ouse.
 Its alignment was altered in the Viking period, when the Ouse was bridged in a new location, and it has remained unaltered since.
 By this time, it was known as Great Street - "Myglagata" - which evolved to become "Micklegate".

-During the Medieval era, long burgage plots with narrow street frontages were allocated, and these still form the basis for some building plots.
-By 1282, there were at least 118 built-up "tofts" on the street, and this has been taken as evidence that its entire length had been built up.
+During the medieval era, long burgage plots with narrow street frontages were allocated, and still form the basis for some building plots.
+By 1282, there were at least 118 built-up "tofts", evidence that its entire length had been built up.
 In 1586, William Camden described the street in Brittanica: "One gate named Micklegate Barre, the great gate from which a long and broad street reacheth to the bridge.
 The same street is beset with proper houses having gardens and orchards planted on either hand and behind them fields".

 The street always had a mixed character, with houses of wealthy citizens of York, town houses of minor nobility from elsewhere in the county, smaller houses, shops and inns.
-The Butter Market, which was located in front of St Martin's Church, was the staple - setting the prices - for the entire north of England, although it went into decline and was demolished early in the 19th-century.
+The Butter Market, in front of St Martin's Church, set the prices for the entire north of England, although it declined and was demolished early in the 19th century.

-The Georgian period saw many wealthy citizens of the region build large houses on the street, particularly its middle and upper sections, while many other properties were given new facades, in contemporary styles.
+In the Georgian period many wealthy citizens built large houses, particularly its middle and upper sections, while many other properties were given new facades, in contemporary styles.

-The street remained the main access to the city from the south until the modern era.
-However, since the Victorian period, the street has been a less prestigious address, and the back gardens of many houses were built over and used for industry.
+The street remained the main access to the city from the south until the modern era but since the Victorian period, the street has been a less prestigious address, and the back gardens of many houses were built over and used for industry.
 George Hudson Street was created in 1877, linking Micklegate with York railway station, and this now forms the main southern for traffic into York city centre, along with the eastern stretch of Micklegate, the remainder of the street seeing relatively little traffic.

 114 Micklegate was the birthplace of the architect J. A. Hansom, who invented the hansom cab.